 Skyrim is an incredible game, and still immensely popular even 6 years after its release.
-A big contributor to this, is the modding community it has.
-Today, we will be looking at mods that really enhance Skyrim.
-Here are my top 10 mods that make a more immersive Skyrim!
+A big contributor to this is the modding community.
+Today, we will be looking at mods that really enhance the experience of Skyrim.

 Up next we have Immersive Patrols by Scrabbulor.
 Ever noticed how there aren’t too many people on the road?
 Like everybody is able to use fast-travel?
-Well no longer, as this mod puts sceduled patrols of pretty much every major faction into the world.
-Some of these include, but are not limited to: Stormcloaks, Imperials, Thalmor, Dawnguard, several travelers and more.
+Well no longer, as this mod puts scheduled patrols of pretty much every major faction in the world.
+Some of these include but are not limited to: Stormcloaks, Imperials, Thalmor, Dawnguard, several travellers and more.
 In the end, it is one of those minor things, that can really add to your gameplay experience.

 Thunderchild, by Enai Siaion, is a mod where you can base an entire play-through on.
-Adding over 29 new shouts, and entire section to High Hrothgar, this mod gives quite a lot of content for you to play with.
+Adding over 29 new shouts plus an entire section to High Hrothgar, this mod gives quite a lot of content for you to play with.
 Having to unlock the shouts by meditating to Kyne, is a really fun and immersive way to gain your powers.
 And since the shouts are really diverse as well, you can use them in any playstyle!

 Live another life, by Arthmoor, allows for a ton of new ways to play, after already spending hundreds of hours into the vanilla game.
 It enables you to start in different ways, instead of the same cart over and over again.
-Begin your game as a necromancer in a secluded lair, or as an property owner in one of the major holds.
-As nice little bonus, every race has his own unique way to start.
+Begin your game as a necromancer in a secluded lair, or as a property owner in one of the major holds.
+As a nice little bonus, every race has their own unique way to start the game.
 You’ll have to download the mod to find out though!

 Skyrim Radioactive, by Rose Rosenberg.
-How JK’s skyrim changes the exterior in all the right places, so does Radioactive with the interior.
-It adds much more expanded interiors to many, MANY stores and houses in skyrim.
+How JK’s Skyrim changes the exterior in all the right places, so does Radioactive with the interior.
+It adds much more expanded interiors to many, MANY stores and houses in Skyrim.
 I remember the first time I used this, my jaw just dropped to the floor every time I entered a new house!
-Definitely one of those mods you can’t live without after using it once!
+This is one of those mods you can’t live without after using it once!

 Tendo’s Skyrim Redone by, you guessed it, T3nd0.
 This mod really shakes the place up a lot.
 It revamps a huge part of the skill tree, so nothing feels ‘useless or generic’ anymore.
 Besides this, it also changes the distribution of weapons, armor and items to the NPC’s in a lore-friendly way.
 Last but not least, it balances any weapons and armor already in the game, and any added by other mods as well.
 This is hands down my favorite mod, because after a lot of hours in Skyrim, this mod doubled, if not tripled the amount I already played!